mkaz/working-with-go/pages/functions.md

 ## Variadic Parameters

-Function that will take an arbitrary number of ints as arguments.
-Arguments can be use as a slice inside the function.
+A variadic function is a function that accepts an arbitrary number of arguments.
+Here is an example function accepting any number of ints.
+A slice is created out of the parameters passed in.

 ```go
 func Sum(x ...int) int {